Properties of the spherically symmetric polymer black holes

 It should be also noted that, although the effective energy-momentum tensor in both of the regions $a > 0$ and $a < 0$ is written in the same form given by Eq.(\ref{eq3.3}), the physical interpretations of the quantities $\rho^{\pm}$ and $p_r^{\pm}$ are different.
-In particular, the energy density $\rho^{+}$ in the region $a >0$ is measured by the observers who are moving along $dt$-direction, while their $x, \; \theta$ and $\phi$ coordinates are fixed.
+In particular, the energy density $\rho^{+}$ in the region $a >0$ is measured by the observers who are moving along $dt$-direction, while their $x, \; \theta$, and $\phi$ coordinates are fixed.
 The quantity $p_r^{+}$ is the principal pressure along the $dx$-direction measured by these observers.
-On the other hand, the energy density $\rho^{-}$ in the region $a < 0$ is measured by the observers who are moving along $dx$-direction, while their $t, \; \theta$ and $\phi$ coordinates are fixed.
+On the other hand, the energy density $\rho^{-}$ in the region $a < 0$ is measured by the observers who are moving along $dx$-direction, while their $t, \; \theta$, and $\phi$ coordinates are fixed.
 In addition, the quantity $p_r^{-}$ now is the principal pressure along the $dt$-direction.
 Thus, in general such defined $\rho^{\pm}$ and $p_r^{\pm}$ are not continuous across the horizons.
 One way to avoid such discontinuities is to adopt the Eddington-Finkelstein coordinates, and then define a new set of observers, with respect to whom the energy density and principal pressure along the radial direction are continuous across these horizons.
-However, since in this paper we are mainly concerned with the energy conditions of ``the effective quantum matter," the current considerations are sufficient.
+However, since in this paper we are mainly concerned with the energy conditions of ``the effective (quantum) matter," \footnote{ As mentioned above, the BMM model has not been obtained from quantizations of gravity yet, but rather obtained by simply applying the ``polymerization" (\ref{eq2.12}) to the corresponding classical Hamiltonian.
+So, it is not clear whether these effects are indeed due to quantizations of gravity or not.
+In the rest of this paper, whenever we mention ``quantum gravitational effects" or ``quantum geometric effects" of this model, we always understand them as ``polymerization effects" without any further explanations.
+In the same sense, the expression ``quantum black holes" of this model really means polymer black holes.} the current considerations are sufficient.